 Configuring the custom application with the web app

-- Once you enter the application name, the following page is displayed with Agent as the selected app type and SAML2 Web SSO is selected by default.
-Make sure the Configure Manually radio button is selected.
+- Once you enter the application name, the following page is displayed with Standards-based Federation and SAML2 Web SSO is selected by default as App type and Security Protocol.
+Make sure the Configure Manually button is selected.

-- Enter Issuer as 'travelocity.com' and provide the Assertion Consumer URL as ' click Add to add the link.
+- Scroll down and enter Issuer as 'travelocity.com' and provide the Assertion Consumer URL as ' click Add to add the link.
 Select Enable Response Signing.

-- Scroll down and in the Store Configuration, enter ' as the Access URL.
+- Scroll down.
+In Store Configuration, enter ' as the Access URL.

 - Click Save to add the application details.

 - The added application is displayed, and you can delete or edit it by clicking the button next to the application thumbnail name.

 - Click Go to User Portal.